Skip to main content

 1. Generates the 11-step tonal palette from the input hex (same algorithm as shades).

-4. Strips any prior keys for the same family before writing — re-runs cleanly replace, never duplicate.
+4. Removes prior keys for the same family before writing, so re-runs replace instead of duplicating.

 Classes like bg-amazon-50, text-amazon-950, border-amazon-500 flip tonal contrast automatically when the appearance changes.